 You must have hard about that division already.
 It is worth noting that the distinction between Traditional Chinese and Simplified Chinese relates primarily to the written language.
 Traditional Chinese until the 1950s was simply “Chinese”.
 However, the creation of a simplified version of the written language at that time required a means of differentiation, hence the addition of “traditional”.

 Traditional Chinese characters are those that have been used in the written form of the language since the Han Dynasty (206 BC-220 AD).
 Moreover, the characters have changed little since then!
 The script is officially used in Taiwan, Hong Kong and Macau, and is also known by many people in People’s Republic of China.
-On the other hand, Simplified Chinese is, as the name suggests, a simplified version of traditional Chinese characters.
+On the other hand, simplified Chinese is, as the name suggests, a simplified version of traditional Chinese characters.
 The government of the People’s Republic of China in the mainland introduced this form in the 1950s.
 Today it is used in China, Malaysia and Singapore.

 Unlike traditional Chinese, the simplified writing system has fewer versions of some characters than it used to, making it significantly easier to learn.
-However, the changes have not affected all traditional characters; in fact, most of them remained as they used to be, and only the most commonly used ones were changed.
+However, the changes have not affected all traditional characters; in fact, majority of them remained as they used to be, and only the most commonly used ones were changed.
 Moreover, those characters that were already quite simple remain unchanged to this day.
-The introduction of simplified Chinese has provided millions of Chinese with not only easier to write characters, but fewer characters overall.
-For example, in a spoken language there may be several words with the same pronunciation but different meanings.
+The introduction of simplified Chinese has provided millions of Chinese with not only easier characters, but fewer characters in overall.
+For example, in spoken language there may be several words with the same pronunciation but different meanings.
 Simplified Chinese sometimes uses a single character to denote all meanings, whereas in Traditional Chinese each single character will describe a different meaning of the same word.
 Considering the fact that the Chinese characters remained almost unchanged for around 2,000 years, just think how revolutionary the 1950s’ simplification was!